wp-plugins/l7-login-customizer/readme.txt

 == Description ==

-For customizing the login/logout/register pages.
+For customizing the login, logout, register pages.
 Gives simple options to choose colors and upload logos.
 Custom css can be added to fully customize the page.

 Options: